Meenal0209/TheVisionaryVoices/README.md

 <p>Identify a user's emotional state from a picture which he/she is surfing on web, and recommend suitable music to fit and/or improve their mood.</p>

 <h4>Cheer Me Up</h4>
 <p>Assess a person's emotional state based on the image content he is watching.
-If they seem to need it, cheer them up in an appropriate manner (e.g. tell jokes, teach them something like meditation to make them feel better).</p>
+If they seem to need it, cheer them up in an appropriate manner (e.g. tell jokes to make them feel better).</p>

-<h4>Eye for Blind</h4>
+<h4>Eye for Visually Impaired</h4>
 <p>Provide a visual description of images for users who are visually impaired.</p>

 <h4>Guide For Child</h4>